Jim Gurfein: Early years

-Gurfein was born in New York, New York, and is Jewish.
+Gurfein was born in New York City, and he is Jewish.
 Gurfein grew up in Great Neck, New York.
 He attended Great Neck North High School and Stanford University.
 While on tour, Gurfein kept a residence in Atlanta, Georgia.

 Tennis career

 Gurfein was runner-up of the 1981 NCAA singles tennis championship, falling to Stanford University teammate Tim Mayotte, and was an All American that year with teammates Mayotte, Scott Bondurant, and Scott Davis.
 He was a member of the U.S. Junior Davis Cup team in 1981.

 In 1982, he won a doubles title in Cairo with Drew Gitlin.
-In July 1983, the 22-year-old Gurfein defeated world #22 Henri Leconte of France in a tournament in North Conway, New Hampshire, and upset world #34 Christophe Roger-Vasselin in the Swedish Open in Båstad, Sweden.
+In July 1983, the 22-year-old Gurfein defeated world #22 Henri Leconte of France in a tournament in North Conway, New Hampshire and upset world #34 Christophe Roger-Vasselin in the Swedish Open in Båstad, Sweden.

 Gurfein reached a career-high singles ranking of #96 in September 1983.
 He won one doubles title and reached his high doubles ranking of #100 in June 1984.

 In 1984, he won the USTA Hawaiian Satellite tournament.
 In 1988, he defeated world #31 Michiel Schapers of the Netherlands in straight sets in a tournament in Key Biscayne, Florida and was a doubles winner in Seattle with Buff Farrow).

 In 1986, Gurfein was participating in a tennis tour in Nigeria when, following a Bible study with fellow tennis pros Bud Cox and Morris Strode, Gurfein jumped through a hotel window while shouting "Jesus!"
 He suffered cuts and bruises and the three players were sent home from the tour.
 According to officials, Gurfein, Cox and Strode said that they had seen God, tore up their passports, cash and other possessions and threw them out of a seventh-floor window.
 Fellow tennis pro Bobby Banck said that the three men had twice broken into his hotel room in the middle of the night to urge him to "give up tennis and find the Lord."
 Banck had to call hotel security to remove the players from his room.